Pastor J.D. Greear: ‘What You Pray for, You Begin to Care About’

 Q: How has your involvement with the persecuted church shaped your own faith?

 I feel like you can’t read the Psalms without psalmists talking constantly about how God’s glory covers the whole world.
 I don’t feel like you’re really a fully mature Christian until what God’s doing around the world has shaped your personal time.
 Christianity is multicultural.
 So simply being aware of different expressions of Christianity around the world ends up increasing and shaping our ability to distinguish between what’s culture and what’s gospel.

 In addition, there are some things that God does overseas that are miraculous.
 I think He still does the miraculous here in America.
-But there are ways God answers prayer—there are some manifestations of spiritual gifts that happen in frontier places that don’t happen as often in established places, whether it’s supernatural answers to prayer or visions and dreams.
+But there are ways God answers prayer … some manifestations of spiritual gifts happen in frontier places that don’t happen as often in established places, whether it’s supernatural answers to prayer or visions and dreams.
 I’m skeptical by nature, and a lot of times when people tell me that God gave them a vision, I just don’t believe it.
-But things happen overseas that I see, and there is no possible way to deny that it was an act of God.
+But I see things happen overseas, and there is no possible way to deny that it was an act of God.
 It’s been important in connecting me to the days of the book of Acts.